jacobxperez/rams/CONTRIBUTING.md

 1. Identify the essential
 2. Eliminate the rest

-This two principles of identify the essential and eliminate the rest form the foundation in which we will build a composable design system.
+This two principles of identify the essential and eliminate the rest form the foundation of this project.

 > Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.
 > — Antoine de Saint-Exupery